Anority/Discom/README.md

       5a.
 KEY is the name, VALUE is the ID or other required input.

       5b.
 TOKEN is required, everything else is optional.
-(Token is located in the Bot tab on the right sidebar of an application in the [Discord Bot Website](https://discordapp.com/developers/applications))
+(Token is located in the Bot tab on the left sidebar of a [Discord Application](https://discordapp.com/developers/applications))

       5c.
 To get a Channel ID, you must right click on a Text Channel and select Copy ID.
 (Need to enable Developer Mode in User Settings -> Appearance)